olivier-2018/dt-exercises/mooc-modcon/readme.md

 - Navigate to the folder and start the documentation with `dts exercises lab`.
 It will open a page in your browser at `localhost:8888`.
 The login password is `quackquack`.

-- Go to the first folder, click on the notebook file, and follow through.
+- Go to the first folder (`01-Representations`), open the notebook file, and follow through.